 Not constrained by this market of customers alone, Luke 1977 has built upon its more sartorial minded consumers’ needs with the Soreon Blazer- which is a perfect accompaniment to one of the new-styled Guestlist woven fabric or Skinny Mick shirts- a definite V.I.P touch.

-Never one’s to hide away from their traditional values, which are stated as being a practical interpretation on contemporary menswear, including “all [of] the components of the modern lad, a gentleman, a working class hero and a bit of a rogue”, Luke continue to provide an everyday range perfectly suitable to a travelling football fan for example.
+Never one’s to hide away from their traditional values, which are stated as being a practical interpretation on contemporary menswear, including “all [of] the components of the modern lad, a gentleman, a working-class hero and a bit of a rogue”, Luke continue to provide an everyday range perfectly suitable to a travelling football fan for example.
 Refined 2014 versions of the label’s signature crew neck jumpers, polo shirts, and zip-ups can be found now on the Mainline Menswear online store, along with an updated collection of casual footwear to tie in with the outfits.

-From the days of attending university studying clothing design where he hatched a plan to use his passion to create a business with close friend Simon Poole; a prestigious UK brand has grown.
-Unique for its masculine yet high-end fashionable taste, the brand has become specialist for appealing to the paradoxical gentleman and rogue variety of males.
+From the days of attending university studying clothing design where he hatched a plan to use his passion to create a business with close friend Simon Poole; a prestigious UK brand that has grown.
+Unique for its masculine yet high-end fashionable taste, the brand has become a specialist for appealing to the paradoxical gentleman and rogue variety of males.
 For this diverse nature, the Luke brand has been rewarded with a strong status in British fashion and an expanding customer base.
-Judging by their SS14 release, we can rest-assured that Luke 1977 will be a reliable provider of men’s clothing for years to come.
+Judging by their SS14 release, we can rest assured that Luke 1977 will be a reliable provider of men’s clothing for years to come.